KingQ7/telegram-bot-inline-keyboard/README.md

 # telegram-bot-inline-keyboard

+Open Telegram and search for "BotFather."

+Start a chat with BotFather and follow its instructions to create a new bot.
+You'll receive a bot token which you'll need for your code.

 Ensure you have Node.js installed on your machine.

 Install the node-telegram-bot-api package which simplifies interaction with Telegram's API: